michisco/starter-hugo-academic/content/event/make-your-app-smarter-hands-on/index.md

   you will be able to try all the development tools needed to use all the capabilities of a Neural Processing Unit."
 location: Pisa
+summary: Partecipating a workshop at GDG DevFest 2019
 date: 2019-04-13T13:15:16.075Z
 #date_end: 2022-01-01T23:00:00.000Z
 all_day: false